 American History 1: 1607 – 1900

-You will be provided with a broad introduction to the history of the United States of America, from its colonial origins to the end of the nineteenth century.
+You will be provided with a broad introduction to the history of the United States of America, from its colonial origins, through revolution, civil war and industrialisation to the end of the nineteenth century.
 You'll spend around 4 hours per week in lectures and seminars studying this module.

-An introductory survey of major American literature, exploring a wide range of nineteenth-century American writers of fiction and poetry.
-You’ll also address questions raised about the nature of the 'canon' raised by recent critics.
+An introductory survey of major texts, authors and developments in American literature.
+You will explore a range of forms (novels, short stories, autobiography and poetry) and issues (race, class, gender) as they have been dealt with by writers.
 Around 4 hours per week will be spent in lectures and seminars studying this module.

 Canadian Literature, Film and Culture